myabc/myabc.github.com/_posts/2012-3-18-bundler-pain-points.markdown

 end
 {% endhighlight %}

-This is not something the Bundler developers are considering adding in, they assert the fork and git dependency workflow works well.
-But I respectfully disagree.
+Alas, this is not something the Bundler team are currently considering adding in, and as such, there is no code.
+The Bundler team assert that the fork and git dependency workflow works well, but for my development team, it's turned into a maintenance nightmare.

+My argument is that a `gemspec` is not core application code, but instead metadata.
+As such there should be mechanism for easily overriding this metadata – and that this mechanism is not akin to (or as "bad as") monkey-patching.

-I would even encourage you to +1 this issue!
+I would also encourage you to comment on (or perhaps even +1) this issue!

 ## 3. Not being able to declaring a dependency more than once